aws/aws-sdk-go-v2/content/en/docs/unit-testing.md

 ```

 ## Mocking Paginators

+Similar to service clients, paginators can be mocked by defining a Go interface
+for type type.
+That interface would be used by your application's code.
+This
+allows the SDK's implementation to be used when your application is running,
+and a mocked implementation for testing.

 In the following example, `ListObjectsV2Pager` is an interface that defines the
 behaviors for the {{% alias service=S3 %}}